Frank Abagnale: Veracity of claims

 Abagnale claimed that when he was 18 years old, he worked for a year as a supervising pediatrician at the Cobb General Hospital in Marietta, Georgia.
 He maintained that he worked the midnight-to-8 am shift, supervising seven residents and 42 nurses.
 Abagnale claimed that he would visit the university library to memorize medical journals and textbooks: "With my photographic memory, I could easily memorize anything.
 That did not mean that I could comprehend it, but I could rattle it off verbatim."
 Abagnale told his audiences that over the course of his one year at Cobb General, no one doubted his position as a physician: "So I made the rounds, picked up the clipboards, scribbled a few lines, initialed them, and everyone thought I was doing a fine job."
 However, hospital administrators told journalist Ira Perry that the hospital had no midnight-to-8 am shift, nor did the position of regular overnight pediatrician exist, at the time.
 Using records from the New York State Archives, author Alan C. Logan demonstrated that Abagnale was in the Great Meadow Prison, in Comstock, New York, when he was 18.

-Abagnale's claim that he impersonated a doctor is not entirely without merit, however.
+Abagnale's claim that he impersonated a doctor is not entirely without foundation, however.
 On the University of Arizona campus in 1970, he stated that he was a pilot and a doctor.
 According to Paul Holsen, who was an older university student and licensed commercial pilot at the time, Abagnale informed him that he was there on behalf of Pan Am to recruit and conduct physical examinations on candidates.
 In his autobiography, Holsen claimed that after Abagnale's ruse was discovered, authorities informed him that Abagnale had indeed conducted physical exams on students.
 University of Arizona officials acknowledge that Abagnale had interacted with 12 female students.
 Abagnale has openly acknowledged that he performed examinations on young women while impersonating a doctor: "When the girls came by, I always gave them a thorough examination and sent them on their way.
 I was young, but not stupid."
 In 2021, Louisiana State University Manship Chair in Journalism Robert Mann expressed his regret in not confronting Abagnale's claim of conducting physical examinations as a doctor: "Looking back on my story about the event [Abagnale's lecture], I am embarrassed by what I wrote about Abagnale's time posing as a pediatrician.
 Reading those words now, in which Abagnale bragged about sexual abuse, makes me sick."